 Analytical model developed by Ryzhii et al. [69] is based on generationrecombination (G-R) equation in quantum well, drift equation on barriers and the contact injection model.
-Dark current, responsivity and band profile expressions were derived, and threshold voltage and power density were estimated.
-They calculated the characteristics of QWIPs with different numbers of quantum wells.
+Dark current, responsivity and band profile expressions were derived.
+They estimated the characteristics of QWIPs with different numbers of quantum wells.

 Analytical modeling of intersubband transitions in QWIPs is reported by Choi et al. [34,70].
-Peak detection wavelength, the absorption line width, and the oscillator strength of a typical GaAs/Al_xGa{1-x}As multiple quantum well detector is calculated and compared with experimental QWIP characteristics.
+Peak detection wavelength, the absorption line width, and the oscillator strength of a typical GaAs/AlxGa1-xAs multiple quantum well detector is calculated and compared with experimental QWIP characteristics.

-Noise modeling of QWIPs mostly includes modeling G-R noise.
+Noise modeling of QWIPs mostly includes modeling the G-R noise.
 It is related with the capture and escape dynamics of electrons, which are fundamental processes in novel quantum devices.
 Usual approach is relating noise gain to the capture probability.
-Beck [22] calculated the photoconductive gain, and generationrecombination noise of quantum well infrared photodetectors.
+Beck [22] calculated the photoconductive gain, and generation-recombination noise of quantum well infrared photodetectors.
 Liu and Levine calculated the photoconductive gain by using current continuity in the capture and escape paths [15,23].
 Choi compared the above noise models, and related the noise gain to the photoconductive gain [24].
 Schonbein et al. investigated and modeled the G-R noise and noise gain for photovoltaic QWIPs [26].